damwhit/chat-app/README.md

 - If both of the servers are running, you can run the test suite with the command: `$ yarn run cy:test`
 - If they aren't running, run the test suite using the command: `$ yarn run start_and_test`

+## Tradeoffs and Next Steps

+- I wanted to focus on front-end for this app, so the backend lacks a db or any kind of persistence.
+- If I were to build out the front-end more I think that incorporating routing would make both user navigation and testing better.